SichengHe/SichengHe.github.io/_pages/research.md

 The research vision that differentiates me from other labs working on MDO is listed below:
 1. **(Theory)** MDO shall be enabled to address ever **more complex dynamical systems and control problems** beyond the current focus, i.e., the steady-state problems.
 2. **(Implementation/code)** **Efficient and general-purpose codes** for design optimization in dynamical systems and control shall be developed leveraging the abstraction ability of the mathematical representation.
-3. **(Application)** I develop **environmentally friendly engineering designs**, such as efficient off-shore wind turbines, and aircraft with less noise and emission, to address critical climate and energy challenges of modern society.
+3. **(Application)** I develop **environmentally friendly engineering designs**, such as efficient off-shore wind turbines, and aircraft with less noise and emission, to address critical climate and energy challenges of modern society. -->

 # Research projects

+## 1. Modal analysis and time spectral method

-## 1. MDO with general dynamical systems and control
+## 2. MDO + dynamical systems and control

 Dynamical systems are universal.
 In the past several decades, the MDO community focused on dynamical systems classified as equilibrium points, and little previous research was on bifurcation, LCO, and chaotic systems.